enathu/aaram/readme.md

 # Aaram Font

-Aaram is a unique typeface with pizzazz supporting Tamil and Latin.
+Aaram is a unique typeface with pizzazz and also got the geometric & neutral appearences.
+This font supports Tamil and Latin.
 Primarily designed for the screen usage but it'll make the print, awesome too.
+Slightly condensed design of Aaram makes it particularly effective for space economizing.
+It has been conceived to be most suitable for all types of texts blocks and headings.
+Aaram is highly legible and quite versatile and it performs nicely in small sizes.

 **Fun Fact:** Shape of this font, derived from the different radius in a circle & curves in a rectangle, thus Aaram is a [Tamil](http://en.wikipedia.org/wiki/Tamil_language) word, which litereally means radius.